-As part of the merger agreement, the parties have the right to spin out the Entertainment subsidiary to the prior shareholders of FLCR.
-Management plans to implement the spin out before the end of the calendar year in order to focus on its primary business plan.
+As part of the merger agreement, the parties have the right to spin out the Entertainment segment to the prior shareholders of FLCR.
+See Notes 11 and 15.

-Note 14 - Subsequent Events:
+Note 15 - Subsequent Events:

 The Company has evaluated subsequent events through the date on which the consolidated financial statements were available to be issued.